joamona/pgOperations/docs/tutorials.md

     Table exists:  True

 ### Value exists in field
-It is very common check if a value exists in a column.
+It is very common to check if a value exists in a column.
 For example in the case of users, or emails.
-This function returns `True` or `False`, depending whether or not if a value exists in a column.
+This function returns `True` or `False`, depending whether or not the value exists a column.
-See the <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgValueExists" target="_blank"> PgOperations.pgValueExists</a> method documentation for more details:
+See the <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgValueExists"> PgOperations.pgValueExists</a> method documentation for more details:

 Example: